VictoriaMetrics/VictoriaMetrics/docs/vmbackup.md

      See https://cloud.google.com/iam/docs/creating-managing-service-account-keys and https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html
   -customS3Endpoint string
      Custom S3 endpoint for use with S3-compatible storages (e.g. MinIO).
-S3 is used if not set -dst string
+S3 is used if not set -deleteAllObjectVersions
+     Whether to prune previous object versions when deleting an object.
+By default, when object storage has versioning enabled deleting the file removes only current version.
+This option forces removal of all previous versions.
+See: https://docs.victoriametrics.com/vmbackup.html#permanent-deletion-of-objects-in-s3-compatible-storages
+  -dst string
      Where to put the backup on the remote storage.
 Example: gs://bucket/path/to/backup, s3://bucket/path/to/backup, azblob://container/path/to/backup or fs:///path/to/local/backup/dir
      -dst can point to the previous backup.
 In this case incremental backup is performed, i.e. only changed data is uploaded